Catesby Estates plc are founder members of the Land Promoters and Developers Federation.

 Too many people in this country feel the housing market is not working for them.

 We believe we can achieve more when it comes to looking for a solution if we work together than as individual so, as a sector, we have come together to collaboratively work out how, beyond our existing work, land promoters and developers can contribute to finding a solution to the undersupply of housing in this country.

-The perceived opacity, complicated and lengthy nature of the planning system is commonly blamed for the supply of husing not meeting the demand for new homes.
+The perceived complicated and lengthy nature of the planning system is commonly blamed for the supply of housing not meeting the demand for new homes.
 Within this, the role land promoters play in the delivery of housing, infrastructure and entire new communities is often misunderstood.

 The Land Promoters and Developers Federation consists of a number of key players in the sector, both large and small, who have come together to speak with one voice on common issues relating to housing delivery.
 We want to dispense with some of the myths and misconceptions around the role of land promoters and developers by highlighting the expertise and track record of our members as well as through research relating to the sector as a whole.